Google News MCP server

 Invalid API Key

-• Verify your API key configuration in claude_desktop_config.json
+• Verify your API key is correctly configured in claude_desktop_config.json

 • Confirm your API key is active in the SERP API dashboard